Definitely-not-AWS-Workshops/workshop-2-blog/content/11-Your-First-CI-Workflow-Executions/2-Get-The-Prepared-Source-Code/_index.md

 code .
 ```

-Next, let's go through parts that need to review or change for our CI/CD pipeline.
+Next, let's go through parts that need to review or change for your CI/CD pipeline.